 Don’t toss your trash – not even biodegradable items such as banana peels.
 It is not good for animals to eat non-native foods and who wants to look at your old banana peel while it ever-so-slowly decomposes?
-If you packed it in, pack it back out.
+If you packed it in, pack it out.

 Preventing trailhead parking break-ins is your responsibility.
 Your best protection to prevent a break-in is to not leave anything in view in your car.
 Try to park at a trailhead that this is visible from the road or that will have a lot of come and go foot traffic while you're on the trail.

-Find a hiking, biking, or horse trail
+Find a trail

 Type in the search box or filter for a particular state forest.
 View the state forestland map.

 Many non-motorized trails on the Santiam State Forest have reopened following damage from the 2020 wildfires and windstorms.
 However, some trails around the Shellburg Falls and Butte Creek Falls areas remain closed.
 As conditions improve, all non-motorized trails will eventually be reopened.
 Please continue to monitor the table below for more information.

 On the Clatsop and Tillamook state forests, all trails are open throughout the year.
 Periodically, trails may be closed for timber operations, fire safety, or natural hazards relating to weather events.